 The teenage years represent a transition from childhood to adulthood.
 With this transition, come many changes – changes to bodies, emotions, behaviours and attitudes.
 Staff at Craigieburn Secondary College understand these changes and can provide information and support.
 Friendships developed during secondary school can provide peer support and help children develop social skills and self-esteem.

 Making new friends and feeling comfortable are especially important when children start secondary school.
 It is important to remember, however, that your child’s friendships may change as they develop a sense of themselves and make sense of the world around them.
-A child’s relationship with their parents and family may similarly change.
+A child’s relationship with their parents/carers and family may similarly change.
 Students adapt to adolescent life in different ways.
 If you feel that your child is having difficulties, it is important to discuss your concerns and ask for help if needed.

-- a Speech Pathologist
+- Speech Pathologist

-- an Community Engagement Leader
+- Community Engagement Leader

-- a School Chaplain
+- School Chaplain